Efficient Principally Stratified Treatment Effect Estimation in Crossover Studies with Absorbent Binary Endpoints: Estimation for discrete biomarker

 Per the above Motivation section, the efficient influence function of $\mb{\Psi}$ should play a major role in estimation.
 Therefore, the following result, which presents an expression for the efficient influence function, will be useful.
-Before presenting the result, we note that throughout we will use the convention that $\E[f(O)|a_k]=\E[f(O)|A=a_k]$ for any function $f$. \begin{theorem} Within the model $\mathcal{M}$ that at most places restrictions on the probability of receiving treatment given baseline covariates, the parameter $\mb{\Psi}$ has efficient influence function $\mb{D}^{P'}\equiv (D_k^{P'} : k=1,2,3)$ at $P'$, where, for $k=1,2,3$,
+Before presenting the result, we note that throughout we will use the following conventions for any distribution $P'$, function $f$, and realizations $(a,w)$ of $(A,W)$: $\E_{P'}[f(O)|a,w]=\E_{P'}[f(O)|A=a,W=w]$ and $P'(a|w)= P'(A=a|W=w)$. \begin{theorem} Within the model $\mathcal{M}$ that at most places restrictions on the probability of receiving treatment given baseline covariates, the parameter $\mb{\Psi}$ has efficient influence function $\mb{D}^{P'}\equiv (D_k^{P'} : k=1,2,3)$ at $P'$, where, for $k=1,2,3$,

 Above, $f_1(o)\equiv \Ind_{S=s_1^\star}$ and $a_1=1$; $f_2(o)\equiv \Ind_{Y=1,S=s_1^\star}$ and $a_2=1$; and $f_3(o)\equiv \Ind_{Y=0,S^c=s_1^\star}$ and $a_3=0$. \end{theorem} The proof of this result is in Appendix~\ref{app:est}.
 It easy to verify that the remainder $\Rem(P,P')\equiv (\Rem_k(P,P') : k=1,2,3)$ in \eqref{eq:firstord} takes the following form: